niravkagathara/NiceAdmin_HTML/Readme.txt

-<h1>The repository includes an React And dotNet template inside a ZIP.
-NiceAdminPanel HTML.zip</h1>
+The repository includes an React And dotNet template inside a ZIP.
+NiceAdminPanel HTML.zip

 View Template

 NiceAdmin With React Template: